 \subsection{Implementation}

-\textbf{Network Architecture} The generator in our networks includes 15 residual 2D convolution blocks.
-Specifically, the first 8 blocks are encoder blocks, where each block contains a 4$\times$4 convolution layer sequentially followed by a ReLU function, an instance normalization layer and a dropout layer; the rests are decoder blocks, where each block contains a 4$\times$4 transpose convolution layer sequentially followed by a ReLU function, an instance normalization layer and a dropout layer.
-The discriminator in the proposed model contains four convolution blocks and a fully connection layer, where these convolution blocks include a 4$\times$4 convolution layer (padding equals to 1), an instance normalization layer and a Leaky-ReLU function.
-The code will be released after the acceptance of our work.
+\textbf{Network Architecture:} The generator in our networks includes 15 residual 2D convolution blocks.
+Specifically, the first 8 blocks are encoder blocks, where each block contains a 4$\times$4 convolution layer sequentially followed by a ReLU activation function, an instance normalization layer and a dropout layer; the rest are decoder blocks, where each block contains a 4$\times$4 transposed convolution layer sequentially followed by a ReLU function, an instance normalization layer and a dropout layer, respectively.
+The discriminator in the proposed model contains four convolution blocks and a fully connected layer, where these convolution blocks include a 4$\times$4 convolution layer (padding equals to 1), an instance normalization layer and a Leaky-ReLU function.
+The core code will be released after the acceptance of our work.

-\textbf{Training Details} In intensity distribution rendering, we set the balancing hyper-parameter $\lambda_1=1$ and $\lambda_2=100$ in equation (\ref{eq7}) for all the experiments.
+\textbf{Training Details:} In intensity distribution rendering, we set the balancing hyper-parameter $\lambda_1=1$ and $\lambda_2=100$ in equation (\ref{eq7}) for all the experiments.
 We apply the Adam \cite{Adam} optimizer with a learning rate of $0.0002$, which decays to zero following a linear principle from the $100^{th}$ epoch to the $200^{th}$ epoch in all experiments.
 Moreover, the padding pixel number is $8$, the tolerance ratio is $0.001$, the balance hyper-parameter is $5$ and the max-iteration is $50$ in the spatial transformer of all experiments.
-Additionally, we set the $\gamma = 0.35$ for the OCT experiments and $\gamma=0.45$ for the MRI and CT experiments in the Potts model.
+Additionally, we set the $\gamma = 0.35$ for the OCT and the cardiac experiments, and $\gamma=0.55$ for the MRI and CT experiments in the Potts model.